 Sourcing for Ingredients

 We start with searching for the most pure and natural ingredients in the market that meet our standards.
 Our typical soap recipe contains a blend of five oils, each which benefits your skin in its own special way and that complement each other to create a cleansing and moisturizing product.
-We also scoure the great state of Maine to identify dairy farms, vegetable growers, herb growers, orchards, breweries, wineries, natural spring water bottlers, organic coffee roasters, sugar houses, and other local business that produce natural ingredients we can use in our soaps to add cleaning power as well as antioxidants, vitamins, and minerals.
+We also scour the great state of Maine to identify dairy farms, vegetable growers, herb growers, orchards, breweries, wineries, natural spring water bottlers, organic coffee roasters, and other local business that produce natural ingredients we can use in our soaps to add cleaning power as well as antioxidants, vitamins, and minerals.

 We only LYE because it’s good!